benetech/martus.martus-build/BuildFiles/Documents/client/README.txt

 - Very first menu click when opening Martus must be repeated for menu to load
 - You are able to open multiple view windows for the same record
 - You are not asked to confirm when deleting an item (group of fields) in a multi-item list in a record
+- When you add or delete a record from a list, it will unsort the list.
 - Sorting in record lists is case-sensitive (e.g. titles that start with upper-case letters are sorted before any that start with lower-case letters)
 - In Windows, some dialogs do not show that Martus is still working as they load (which makes the screen look blank